History

 source: Nekbahkt Foundation

-Picture of Halvor Egeberg (Akbar), Kefayat Floyd (UK) and Shanavaz van Spengen (NL).
+Picture of Halvor Egeberg (Akbar), Kefayat Lloyd (UK) and Shanavaz van Spengen (NL).
 Most likely taken in Suresnes around 1935.

 *click on picture to enlarge*